KDE/documentation-develop-kde-org/content/develop.md

     <p>
       Use KDE Frameworks to solve common problems.
 Write your applications inside KDevelop, the powerful KDE IDE.
-Improve the performace of your apps using KDE profilers and ananalyse your application for common problems with the Clazy static code analyser.
+Improve the performace of your apps using KDE profilers and analyse your application for common problems with the Clazy static code analyser.
     </p>
   </div>